Skip to main content

 Unpaid Utility Bills: A tenant is responsible for paying any utilities that are due to them before moving out.

-If they move out without paying them, you can make appropriate deductions from their deposit to pay them.
+If they move out without paying them, you can make appropriate deductions from their security deposit.

-Unpaid Rent: A tenant must pay rent for the entire duration of the lease.
+Unpaid Rent: A tenant must pay rent for the entire duration of the lease or rental agreement.

-Abandoning the unit or terminating the lease without a justified reason won’t absolve a tenant from their rent-paying responsibility.
+Abandoning the property or terminating the lease or rental agreement without a justified reason won’t absolve a tenant from their rent-paying responsibility and any unpaid rent.

 Excessive Property Damage: Most leases require tenants to return their rented premises in the same condition they found them in, minus normal wear and tear.

-If a tenant damages the unit beyond normal wear and tear, you can use part or all of the deposit to pay for the restoration costs.
+If a tenant damages the unit beyond normal wear and tear, you can use part or all of the security deposit to cover the restoration cost.

-Should you need to take out the tenant’s deposit before their lease is over, you must notify them at least 30 days before making the determination.
+Should you need to take out the tenant’s security deposit before their lease or rental agreement is over, you must notify them at least 30 days before making the determination.
 The notice must be in writing.

 Security Deposit Records